zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 - Infrastructure, configuration, and implementation are cross-checked for consistency.
 - Suggestions are offered only after internal structures are defined.

-Think of them more as code reviewers than authors—they help validate what’s built, rather than create from scratch.
+Think of them more as code reviewers than authors—they help confirm what’s built, not invent from scratch.

 ## Looking Ahead